plone/training/mastering-plone/volto_talk_listview.rst

     .. note::

-        For the next part you should have some talks and no other content in one folder to work on the progressing view.
+        For the next part you should have some talks and no other content in a page to work on the progressing view.

     .. warning::